 This attention turned to our bodies helps soothe and regulate frazzled minds and, actually, is a big part of DBT therapy.

-What Attention looks like bullet journaling: Mindful attention while bullet journaling means letting ourselves focus on our bullet journal and only on our bullet journal.
-While we may think that we study better with music in the background or a TV show playing softly, mindfulness asks that we turn our attention to just one thing at a time, to focus and experience that thing fully.
+What attention looks like in bullet journaling: Mindful attention while bullet journaling means letting ourselves focus on our bullet journal and only on our bullet journal.
+While we may think that we study better with music in the background or a TV show playing softly, mindfulness asks that we turn our attention to just one thing at a time to focus and experience that thing fully.

-If you are not able to afford a personal use license, you may hand copy these layouts into your bullet journal.
-As with all my art, I encourage the creation of unique new art inspired by my work; however, publication or resale of the exact templates on this page, or versions similar enough to constitute copyright infringement, may be subject to DMCA claims as well as fees and penalties assessed by my post-licensing partner and legal advisors.
+If you cannot afford a personal use license, you may hand-copy these layouts into your bullet journal.
+As with all my art, I encourage the creation of unique new art inspired by my work.
+However, publication or resale of the exact templates on this page, or versions similar enough to constitute copyright infringement, may be subject to DMCA claims, as well as fees and penalties assessed by my post-licensing partner and legal advisors.

 Although bullet journaling is about saving time and space, when it comes to a mood tracker, research suggests that slowing down may have benefits.
 In this article, learn how I used my training as a mental health therapist and my personal experience as a bullet journaler to reimagine a new mood tracker layout for 2021 and beyond- based on peer-reviewed research exploring the intersection of journaling and mental health.